A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: Extensions

 \subsection{The Potts Model}

-In the Ising model on the two-dimensional toroidal lattice, the spins are binary and the interaction between a pair of adjacent sites may take one of two values depending on whether the two spins are equal or not, i.e., the interaction depends on the Hamming distance between the pair of spins.
-An obvious extension is to allow spins to take values from a larger alphabet, which, w.l.o.g., we may assume to be the ring $\Z_{q}$ of integers modulo $q$, where $q \geq 2$ is an integer.
+In the Ising model on the $2$-torus lattice, the spins are binary and the interaction between a pair of adjacent sites may take one of two values depending on whether the two spins are equal or not, i.e., the interaction depends on the Hamming distance between the pair of spins.
+An obvious extension is to allow spins to take values from a larger alphabet, which we will assume to be the ring $\Z_{q}$ of integers modulo $q$, where $q \geq 2$ is an integer.
 While we still insist that the interaction may only depend on the difference between a pair of adjacent spins, there is certainly more freedom (compared to the Ising model) in choosing such a dependency, and several well-studied statistical models may be obtained by further specifying such a dependency.
 For instance, insisting on an interaction that only depends on the Hamming distance results in the standard Potts model, and specifying the interaction as one that depends on the Lee distance gives the vector Potts model.
+For a detailed discussion of the Potts model \cite{potts1952}, see, e.g., \cite{wu:Potts}.

 Note that most techniques from the previous sections can be suitably extended from a finite field $\F$ to the ring $\Z_q$: \begin{itemize}

 \item The Fourier transform results still hold because they only rely on $\langle \Z_q, + \rangle$ being a finite Abelian group.